dustinian/Adventures/ngs_valil.md

 Pre-Generated Characters
 ------------------------

-Rolling your own characters is fun and easy, and no pre-generated character will ever resonate as fully.
-But pre-generated characters are a great tool for a novice or first-time players.
-I named the characters from a list of [Unisex Names](http://www.parenting.com/baby-names/lists/unisex-names) and avoided gendered pronouns, so feel free to play any character as any gender.
+Rolling your own characters is fun and easy, but pre-generated characters are a great tool for a novice or first-time players.
+These characters have [Unisex Names](http://www.parenting.com/baby-names/lists/unisex-names) and no gendered pronouns, so feel free to play any character as any gender.